Max Hardberger: Ship captain: 1986–1990

-Recovering vessels – 1990 to present
+Recovering vessels: 1990–present

 Hardberger left the Erika to work for a Miami-based ship owner, MorganPrice & Co., as port captain responsible for overseeing port calls by the company's ships.
 During this period, a MorganPrice freighter, the Patric M, was seized by a shipper in Puerto Cabello, Venezuela.
-This action required Hardberger to sail the vessel out of port under the cover of night and without a clearance, in violation of Venezuelan law.
-This operation was Hardberger's first vessel "extraction" and is detailed in his autobiography, Seized.
+This required Hardberger to sail the vessel out of port under the cover of night and without clearance, in violation of Venezuelan law.
+The operation was Hardberger's first vessel "extraction" and is detailed in his autobiography, Seized.

 Hardberger left MorganPrice in 1990 to form his own marine consultancy business in Louisiana.
-He was periodically retained by shipowners to extract their vessels from lawless ports without a clearance from local authorities.
+He was periodically retained by shipowners to extract their vessels from lawless ports without clearance from local authorities.
 In 1998, following his admission to the California Bar, Hardberger began to practice maritime law alongside his marine consultancy and vessel extraction business.
-In 2002, Hardberger formed the ship repossession company Vessel Extractions, LLC ("VessEx") to extract vessels that have been illegitimately detained or seized in foreign countries.
-In 2004, Hardberger was featured in The Learning Channel series, Repo Men: Stealing for a Living, in a segment entitled "Repo Adventurer,"documenting his extraction of a 10,000-ton freighter from Haiti during the 2004 rebellion and his delivery of the vessel to her mortgagee in the Bahamas.
+In 2002, he formed the ship repossession company Vessel Extractions, LLC ("VessEx") to extract vessels illegitimately detained or seized in foreign countries.
+In 2004, Hardberger was featured in the Learning Channel series Repo Men: Stealing for a Living, in a segment titled "Repo Adventurer", documenting his extraction of a 10,000-ton freighter from Haiti during the 2004 rebellion and his delivery of the vessel to her mortgagee in the Bahamas.

+Writing

+Hardberger's first book was Deadweight: Owning the Ocean Freighter (1994), a textbook on ship ownership.
+He followed Deadweight with his first novel, Freighter Captain (1998), a semi-autobiographical account of his adventures as a ship captain in the Caribbean.
+Hardberger then moved from maritime subjects to a murder mystery with his 1999 novel, The Jumping-Off Place, which was a tribute to the hardboiled detective novels of Raymond Chandler and Dashiell Hammett.
+On April 6, 2010, Hardberger's autobiography about his ship recovery adventures, titled Seized!
+A Sea Captain's Adventures Battling Scoundrels and Pirates While Recovering Stolen Ships in the World's Most Troubled Waters, was published by the Broadway Books imprint of Random House.